Saint Monica

-Monica (c.
-332 – 387) was an early North African Christian saint and the mother of Augustine of Hippo.
+Monica of Hippo (c.
+332 – 387), also written as "Monnica", was an early North African Christian saint and the mother of Saint Augustine.
 She is remembered and honored in the Catholic and Orthodox Churches, albeit on different feast days, for her outstanding Christian virtues, particularly the suffering caused by her husband's adultery, and her prayerful life dedicated to the reformation of her son, who wrote extensively of her pious acts and life with her in his Confessions.
 Popular Christian legends recall Monica weeping every night for her son Augustine.

 Life

 Monica is most likely to have been born in Thagaste (present-day Souk Ahras, Algeria).
-She is believed to have been an Amazigh on the basis of her name.
+She is believed to have been a Berber on the basis of her name.
 She was married early in life to Patricius, a decurion pagan, in Thagaste.
 Patricius reportedly had a violent temper and appears to have been of dissolute habits; apparently his mother exhibited similar behaviours.
 Monica's almsgiving, deeds and prayer habits annoyed Patricius, but it is said that he always held her in respect.

 Monica had three children who survived infancy: two sons, Augustine and Navigius, and a daughter, 'Perpetua' of Hippo.
 Unable to secure baptism for them, she grieved heavily when Augustine fell ill.
 In her distress she asked Patricius to allow Augustine to be baptized; he agreed, then withdrew this consent when the boy recovered.

-But Monica's relief at Augustine's recovery turned to anxiety as he misspent his renewed life being wayward and, as he himself says, lazy.
-He was finally sent to school at Maduros.
+Monica's relief at Augustine's recovery turned to anxiety as he misspent his renewed life being wayward, later describing himself as having been lazy.
+He was finally sent to school at Madauros.
 He was 17 and studying rhetoric in Carthage when Patricius died.

 Augustine had become a Manichaean at Carthage.
 When, upon his return home, he shared his views regarding Manichaeism, Monica drove him away from her table.
 However, she is also said to have experienced a vision that convinced her to reconcile with him.